...

 Types of Firearms Covered by Gun Trusts

 Gun trusts can include various types of firearms, extending beyond just traditional guns.
-While the article briefly mentioned silencers, suppressors, and other specialized weapons, a more comprehensive discussion on the types of firearms that can be included in a gun trust would be beneficial.
+While the article briefly touches on silencers, suppressors, and other specialized weapons, a more detailed discussion on the types of firearms you can include in a gun trust will offer valuable insight.

 Gun trusts can encompass a wide range of firearms, including handguns, rifles, shotguns, and other specialized weapons such as machine guns or short-barreled rifles.
 The specific firearms covered by a gun trust depend on the applicable state and federal laws.
 It is essential to consult these laws and understand any restrictions or requirements associated with the inclusion of certain firearms in a trust.